DeepAndy/automatic-web-navigator/README.md

 This software is designed to automate reptitive web tasks such as clicking the same button across a large portion of websites.

-This software is not yet complete and should not be used for any important tasks.
+This software must be used with care.
-Since the software is incomplete, it can cause a large amount of damage if not used with proper care.
-Use at your own risk.

 ## Required Software
 * [Python 3](https://www.python.org/downloads)